Murek-PK/servo_weather_station/README.md

 Before uploading firmware to hardware, replace them with your own network settings.

-## Suggested GitHub Additions

-When publishing the full project, consider adding:
-- photos or renders of the build
-- STL / 3D model files
-- wiring diagram
-- assembly guide
-- BOM (bill of materials)
-- screenshots of the calibration page

 ## Weather Data Attribution

 This project uses weather data from [Open-Meteo](https://open-meteo.com/).